unode/deep-learning-intro/_extras/design.md

 > - Design and train a Deep Neural Network
 > - Troubleshoot the learning process
 > - Measure the performance of the network
-> - Visualizing Data and Results
+> - Visualizing data and results
 > - Re-use existing network architectures with and without pre-trained weights
 >
 {: .objectives }